le-harivansh/scripts.d/README.md

 # scripts.d

-This repository contains scripts to automate frequent tasks.
+This repository contains scripts to automate some of my frequent tasks.

-See each script for further information.
+The scripts are simple and easy to understand.